3 Transformative Shadow Work Exercises For Deep Healing And Inner Peace

 Carl Jung

 Do you have people in your life who seem to get everything they want ALL the time?
-The promotion, the happy family, the new shiny sports car, luxury weekend trips, a big social circle, you name it…They really have it all, it simply comes to them.
+The promotion, the happy family, the new shiny sports car, luxury weekend trips, a big social circle, you name it…They have it all and don’t even have to work for it.

 But deep down it still bugs you that they get all these things so easily whereas you have to work so hard for them and still don’t have what they have.